runpod/containers/README.md

 The following dependencies are required as part of RunPod platform functionality.

 - `openssh-server` - Required for SSH access to the container.
+- 'pip install jupyterlab' - Required for JupyterLab access to the container.

 ### runpod.yaml